adamhartley/Node/main-app/README.md

 ## Routes
 All available endpoints are defined in the `routes` package.
 Routes meant only for administrator users can be found within the `admin.js` file.
 Routes available to all users can be found within the `shop.js` file.

+In order to experiment/showcase different datastores, routes are divided into two distinct paths: relational (located in `routes`), and NoSQL
+(located in `routes/reporting`).
+All route files located within `routes/reporting` utilize a NoSQL (MongoDB).
+Several approaches are demonstrated here.
+One using a querying approach utilizing native MongoDB syntax, and a second using the Mongoose ODM library.
+All routes using Mongoose can be found uner `routes/reporting/mongoose`.

+## Authentication
+Session information is handled and stored utilizing `express-session` and `connect-mongodb-session` libraries.